shaik1002/biggitlabbomb/doc/user/get_started/get_started_managing_code.md

 ## Step 2: Write your code

-You have many options for how and where you write your code.
+You have many options for how and where you'll write your code.

 You can use the GitLab UI and develop right in your browser.
 You have two options: